If you’re wanting to learn how to prevent gingivitis and gum disease, you first need to understand exactly what this disease is and how it is caused.

 With easier access to what is referred by nutritionists as ‘bad carbohydrates’ and sweets, mouth diseases have become far more prevalent.
-Bad diet is rampant, and in addition to this, people treat dental care with little importance.
+Bad diets are rampant and people treat their dental care with little importance.

 They found that not only did this prevent gingivitis, it also significantly reduced a significant number of dangerous bacteria including those typically found along the gum line.

 Gum Disease Progression

 Bad oral hygiene is one of the leading causes of gingivitis.
 When you neglect to brush your teeth at least twice daily, floss daily and visit the dentist for regular teeth cleaning, you set the stage for gum disease.
-Check out this article for the best toothbrushes to use to brush your teeth.

-When you do not take care of your teeth, Food debris, especially from foods containing carbohydrates and sugars remain in the mouth and form plaque, a sticky bacterial film found on the base of the teeth.
+When you don’t take care of your teeth, food debris, especially from foods containing carbohydrates and sugars remain in the mouth and form plaque.
+Which is a sticky bacterial film found on the base of the teeth.

-If you notice that gun is red, swollen or tender or that it bleeds while you floss or brush your teeth, it may be a sign that you have gingivitis.
+If you notice that your gum is red, swollen or tender or that it bleeds while you floss or brush your teeth, it may be a sign that you have gingivitis.
 Another sign of the disease is when the appears to have receded from your teeth making the teeth look longer.

 The disease causes the gums to shift from the teeth and allow food particles and plaque to fill up the spaces between the gums and the teeth.
 It is also possible to experience bad breath as a result of gingivitis.

-How To Prevent Gingivitis – Avoiding Gum Disease
+How To Prevent Gingivitis

 There are several other options the dentist may recommend for combatting gingivitis, antibiotics for instance.
-Some examples are minocycline and doxycycline, antibiotics present in gels, mouth rinses, and pills.
+Some examples are minocycline and doxycycline, antibiotics present in gels, mouth rinses and pills.